JackHowa/marathon-run-log/content/blog/slow-week-6/index.md

 Long run felt good.
 Perhaps with less knee pain, I have less motivation to do hip strengthening.
 Will work on some of the exercises next week.

 Amid a holiday weekend, the timing was a bit off.
-I would not normally do 9 on a workday.
+I would not normally do 9 miles on a workday.

 | Day | Distance | Pace  |
 | --- | -------- | ----- |